Anna Kwok

 Anna Kwok Fung-yee (郭鳳儀) is an exiled activist from Hong Kong.
-She is a de facto stateless person for violating national security law in Hong Kong.

 Biography

 Kwok spent her early days in Hong Kong and went abroad since Grade 11, later she admitted into New York University majoring in journalism and philosophy.
 In 2019, she launched G20 campaigns under the alias of "Knorr Macaroni" on LIHKG, and she revealed herself in 2022.
-Kwok was listed on national security fugitives by Hong Kong for calling the United States government to block chief executive John Lee to attend APEC in 2023.
-She lost her Hong Kong citizenship in 2024 thus turned de facto stateless.
+Kwok was listed on national security fugitives by Hong Kong for petitioning the United States government to forbid Chief Executive John Lee to attend APEC in 2023.
+In 2024, her passport was stripped by the HKSAR government, thus making her de facto stateless.

-In August 2023, Kwok's parents and siblings are taken back by the police for national security investigations.

-In 30 April 2025, the National Security Department arrested Kwok's father and second brother for handling the absconder's property.
-Kwok's brother was bailed and father was detained and indicted.
+In August 2023, Kwok's parents and brothers were taken away by the National Security Department for investigation.
+On 30 April 2025, Kwok's father and second brother were arrested for handling her insurance policy; her brother was granted bail but her father was detained and indicted.
+Her father was eventually convicted on 11 February 2026, for the charge of 'Handling Properties of an Absconded Fugitive' under the Hong Kong National Security Law and sentenced to eight months' imprisonment on 26 February.